 - Inflammation (omega ratio 6:3 imbalance, toxins, parasites, viruses, food intolerances etc)

-Well, there is no one fits all answer to this as it really depends what is causing you low thyroid.
-There are so many reasons, from not enough building blocks like tyrosine and iodine to other mineral and vitamin deficiencies, T3 to T4 conversion problem, increase reverse T3 production, T3 cell receptor resistance, suboptimal adrenal function or even liver and gut issues as they play significant role in thyroid hormone production too.
+Well, there is no one size fits all as it really depends what is causing you low thyroid in the first place.
+I also don’t really like word “dieting” or any extreme restrictions long term as it’s simply not healthy and not sustainable.
+If it comes to what is causing your low thyroid function, there are quite few things.
+From not enough building blocks like tyrosine and iodine to other mineral and vitamin deficiencies as well as T3 to T4 conversion problem, increase reverse T3 production, T3 cell receptor resistance, suboptimal adrenal function or even liver and gut issues as they play significant role in thyroid hormone production too.

 However, there are some general nutritional and lifestyle changes that you should consider if you want to improve your thyroid health but don’t know where to start.